melezhik/outthentic-dsl/intro.md

     2
     3

-Please take this behaviour into account when deal with outhentic dsl, sometimes it is good, but sometimes it could be a problem, we will see how this could however changed in some cases.
+Please take this behavior into account when deal with outthentic dsl, sometimes it is good, but sometimes it could be a problem, we will see how this could however changed in some cases.